wuqqers/Niko-Voice-Asistant/README.md

 ### Bugs?
 - Spotify Sometimes won't work perfect because of spotify api
+### Changelog v0.3
+- Added a small function to play the song directly by saying its name (example: play (song name))
+- Added a small function to open the application directly by saying its name (example: open application (application name))
+- Made some minor command additions and fixes for Turkish language
+- Added Multi Language
 ### Changelog v0.2
 - Added small code block that will respond to you when you call the Assistant by name.
 - Updated listen function slightly more optimized